-Losing patience at the failure of all orders and exhortations to these poor people to stay at home, Union General Jefferson C. Davis (commanding the Fourteenth Corps), ordered the pontoon bridge at Ebenezer Creek to be taken up before the refugees who were following had crossed, so as to leave them on the further bank of the unfordable stream and thus disembarrass the marching troops.
+Losing patience at the failure of all orders and exhortations to these poor people to stay at home, Union General Jefferson C. Davis (commanding the Fourteenth Corps) ordered the pontoon bridge at Ebenezer Creek to be taken up before the refugees who were following had crossed, to leave them on the further bank of the unfordable stream and thus disembarrass the marching troops.
 It would be unjust to that officer to believe that the order would have been given if the effect had been foreseen.
-The poor refugees had their hearts so set on liberation, and the fear of falling into the hands of the Confederate cavalry was so great, that, with wild wailings and cries, the great crowd rushed, like a stampeded drove of cattle, into the water, those who could not swim as well as those who could, and many were drowned in spite of the earnest efforts of the soldiers to help them.
+The poor refugees had their hearts so set on liberation.
+The fear of falling into the hands of the Confederate cavalry was so great, that, with wild wailings and cries, the great crowd rushed, like a stampeded drove of cattle, into the water, those who could not swim as well as those who could.
+Many were drowned despite the earnest efforts of the soldiers to help them.
 As soon as the character of the unthinking rush and panic was seen, all was done that could be done to save them from the water; but, the loss of life was still great.

-When Savannah was reached, the great lumber of refugees with all the columns were placed on the Sea Islands, under the care of government officers, and added largely to the colonies already established there.
-The Freedmen’s Bureau was afterward, in great measure, the necessary outgrowth of this organization.
+When Savannah was reached, the great number of refugees with all the columns were placed on the Sea Islands, under government officers’ care, and added largely to the colonies already established there.
+Afterward, the Freedmen’s Bureau was in a great measure, the necessary outgrowth of this organization.

 The subsistence of the army upon the country was a necessary part of Sherman’s plan, and the bizarre character given it by the humor of the soldiers has made it a striking feature of the march.
-It is important, however, to distinguish between what was planned and ordered, and what was an accidental growth of the soldier’s disposition to make sport of everything that could be turned to amusement.
+However, it is important to distinguish between what was planned and ordered and what was an accidental growth of the soldier’s disposition to make sport of everything that could be turned to amusement.
 The orders issued were of a strictly proper military character.
-The supplies in the trains were to be treated as a reserve to be drawn upon only in case of necessity, and a systematic foraging upon the country for daily food was the regular means of getting rations.
-Each regiment organized a foraging party of about one-twentieth of its numbers under command of an officer.
+The trains’ supplies were to be treated as a reserve to be drawn upon only in case of necessity, and systematic foraging upon the country for daily food was the regular means of getting rations.
+Each regiment organized a foraging party of about one-twentieth of its numbers under the command of an officer.

-They brought in all animals that could be applied to army use, and as the mule teams or artillery horses broke down in pulling through the swamps which made a wide border for every stream, fresh animals were ready, so that on reaching Savannah the teams were fat and sleek and in far better condition than they had been at Atlanta.
+They brought in all animals that could be applied to army use.
+As the mule teams or artillery horses broke down in pulling through the swamps, which made a wide border for every stream, fresh animals were ready so that on reaching Savannah, the teams were fat and sleek and in far better condition than they had been at Atlanta.

-The orders given these parties forbade their entering occupied private houses or meddling with private property of the kinds not included in supplies and munitions of war, and in the best-disciplined divisions, these orders were enforced.
-Discipline in armies, however, is apt to be uneven, and among sixty thousand men there are men enough who are willing to become robbers, and officers enough who are willing to wink at irregularities or to share the loot, to make such a march a terrible scourge to any country.
+The orders given these parties forbade their entering occupied private houses or meddling with private property of the kinds not included in war supplies and munitions.
+In the best-disciplined divisions, these orders were enforced.
+However, discipline in armies is apt to be uneven, and among 60,000 men, there are men enough who are willing to become robbers, and officers enough who are willing to wink at irregularities or to share the loot, to make such a march a terrible scourge to any country.

 A bad eminence in this respect was generally accorded to Kilpatrick, whose notorious immoralities and rapacity set so demoralizing an example to his troops that the best disciplinarians among his subordinates could only mitigate its influence.
 His enterprise and daring had made his two brigades usually hold their own against the dozen which Wheeler commanded, and the value of his services made his commander willing to be ignorant of escapades which he could hardly condone, and which on more than one occasion came near resulting in Kilpatrick’s own capture and the rout of his command.
 But he was quite capable, in a night attack of this kind, of mounting, bare-backed, the first animal, horse or mule, that came to hand, and charging in his shirt at the head of his troopers with a dare-devil recklessness that dismayed his opponents and imparted his own daring to his men.

 Then, the confirmed and habitual stragglers soon became numerous enough to be a nuisance upon the line of march.
 Here again, the difference in portions of the army was very marked.
-In some brigades, every regiment was made to keep its own rear guard to prevent straggling, and the brigade provost-guard marched in rear of all, arresting any who sought to leave the ranks and reporting the regimental commander who allowed his men to scatter.
-But little by little the stragglers became numerous enough to cause serious complaint, and they followed the command without joining it for days together, living on the country, and shirking the labors of their comrades.
+In some brigades, every regiment was made to keep its own rearguard to prevent straggling.
+The brigade provost-guard marched in rear of all, arresting any who sought to leave the ranks and reporting the regimental commander who allowed his men to scatter.
+But little by little, the stragglers became numerous enough to cause serious complaint, and they followed the command without joining it for days together, living on the country and shirking the labors of their comrades.
 It was to these that the name “bummer” was appropriately applied.
-This class was numerous in the Confederate as in the National Army, in proportion to its strength, and the Southern people cried out for the most summary execution of military justice against them.
+This class was numerous in the Confederate as in the National Army, in proportion to its strength.
+The Southern people cried out for the most summary execution of military justice against them.
 Responsible persons addressed specific complaints to the Confederate War Secretary, charging robbery and pillage of the most scandalous kinds against their own troops.
 Their leading newspapers demanded the cashiering and shooting of colonels and other officers and declared their conduct worse than the enemies.
 It is perhaps vain to hope that a great war can ever be conducted without abuses of this kind, and we may congratulate ourselves that the wrongs done were almost without exception to property and that murders, rapes, and other heinous personal offenses were nearly unknown.

 Source: This article was excerpted from Jacob Dolson Cox’s 1910 book, The March to the Sea: Franklin and Nashville, published by C. Scribner, 1910.
 However, please note, the text as it appears here is far from verbatim, as it has been heavily edited, truncated, and updated.